 The following summary explores the situation in several countries that use private prison facility management.
+For private prisons in the United States, see Facility Management - U.S.

 The main companies involved in this sector are: